Does Reading Food Labels & Being Selective Drive you Crazy?

 Learning what to buy and reading food labels without going Bonkers!

-Food labels can feel like they’re designed to confuse, or they have just let a sugar-addled geek loose in a food lab.
-But once you know a few tricks, however, they stop being secret diagrams of nuclear reactors and start being helpful tools.
+Food labels can feel like they’re specifically designed to confuse.
+They might have just let a sugar-addled geek loose in a food lab.
+But once you know a few tricks, they stop being secret diagrams of nuclear reactors and start being helpful tools.
 Here’s how to read them without going cross-eyed.

 1. The Big Three to Spot Fast

-If you only look at three things, make them these: Carbs, Sugar & Fibre.
+If you only look at three things, make them these: Carbs, Sugar & Fat.
+When you get the hang of the C,S,F, You'll add one more: Fibre.

-• Carbs & Sugars - To my mind, this is the most important one.
-Others may disagree, but it's here a T2D can make a choice whether to have either a Hyper attack, or a hangover, or stay reasonably normal.
-Mmmmm.
-Normal???
+• Carbs & Sugars - To my mind, this is the most important.
+Others may disagree, but it's here a T2D can make a choice whether to either have a Hyper attack, a hangover, or stay reasonably normal.
+Normal mmmm???

-When I go shopping and let's say I want some yoghurt.
-Long ago I learned not to eat anything with 4.1g or more, sugar per 100mg.
-So, I walk along the aisles, I see the yoghurts and decide which one I fancy.
+Right.
+I go shopping and let's say I fancy some yoghurt.
+I walk along the aisle and I see the yoghurts.
+I stand for around 10 minutes, looking at all the things I know I cannot eat, therefore buy.
+After this I decide which yoghurt I fancy.
 I pick up the pot and give myself eye-strain reading, because I've left my glasses at home, or in the car.

-So, in my head (apart from a chocolate trifle), I do the maths.
-Don't Panic!
-It's easy.
+So, in my head (apart from the vision of a chocolate trifle), I do the maths.

 So the carbs are 8.1, of which sugars are 7.9 per 100g.
 Oh my aching head.....
 A one way trip to planet Zog!
 This is a no no. I could get the plain and some fresh strawberries, liquidise some and mix it in?
 Two desert spoons of yoghurt.
 All that effort?
 Where's the Chocolate Trifle kept?
 Nooooo.
 With practice, this is all done with one glance.
 You'll become an expert.